90s return Wednesday with afternoon storm chance

-Temperatures have been a lot more comfortable in the 80s yesterday and today but the heat will return for Wednesday.
+DENVER -- Temperatures have been a lot more comfortable in the 80s yesterday and today but the heat will return for Wednesday.

 Isolated storms will form on the eastern plains tonight and will slowly move east clearing out by mid-morning Wednesday.
 Some storms could turn strong to severe with wind and hail being the main threats.